modm-io/modm/docs/coding_convention.md

 #include "path_specific_file.hpp"
 #include <modm/modm_file.hpp>

-/// global constants used for MODM internal use are all CAPS static constexpr uint8_t MODM_INTERNAL_CONSTANT_IN_ALL_CAPS = 0x04;
+/// global constants used for modm internal use are all CAPS static constexpr uint8_t MODM_INTERNAL_CONSTANT_IN_ALL_CAPS = 0x04;
-/// MODM defines are also all CAPS
+/// modm defines are also all CAPS
 #define MODM_DEFINE 0x2

 // this is almost always the top namespace!